arshiaxbt/BuilderScan/DEPLOYMENT.md

 ### Prerequisites

-- Your app deployed on Vercel
+- Your app deployed on Netlify
 - Farcaster account

 ### Steps